 Orchard Road is a great spot to people-watch and do a bit of window-shopping and maybe compose a fantasy shopping wish-list.

-Chinatown is cheap in comparison to the rest of Singapore and as such recommended buying any gifts you might want to bring back home here.
+Chinatown is cheap in comparison to the rest of Singapore and as such recommended to buy any gifts you might want to bring back home here.

 And even if you’re not looking to do much shopping, Chinatown is worth visiting if only to try the food in Chinatown.